enginmanap/limonEngine/libs/ImGui/docs/README.md

 Dear ImGui is particularly suited to integration in games engine (for tooling), real-time 3D applications, fullscreen applications, embedded applications, or any applications on consoles platforms where operating system features are non-standard.

+See [Software using dear imgui](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui), [Quotes](https://github.com/ocornut/imgui/wiki/Quotes) and [Gallery](https://github.com/ocornut/imgui/issues/1902) pages to get an idea of its use cases.

 Dear ImGui is self-contained within a few files that you can easily copy and compile into your application/engine:
 - imgui.cpp
 - imgui.h